SHaroonShah/Readme-Developers-Hub---Production/docs/🚚 carrier specific guides/carrier-specific-user-guides/yodel/barcode-range-setup-1.md

 >
 > * _The barcode range will only be auto-generated if a range does not already exist for that shipping account and meter number._
 > * _The meter number must be unique and cannot be duplicated across shipping accounts._
-> * _When the number range expires, Yodel issues a new meter number to the customer._
+> * _When the number range expires, Yodel issues a new meter number to the customer to set up a new number range._

 <br />